How to use a pulse oximeter in adults

 Recording your numbers

-Your healthcare team will give you details on appropriate oxygen saturation levels for your specific medical condition.
+Your healthcare team will tell you what’s an appropriate oxygen saturation level for your specific medical condition.
 The following is a guide for adults with no previous lung conditions.

 Do not rely only on a pulse oximeter to assess your health condition or oxygen level.
-It is only a measurement device.
+It's only a measurement device.

 Other signs or symptoms of low oxygen levels are: